-This Alfredo sauce has a very mild coconut flavor, but if you don’t like coconut, you can easily replace the coconut milk with 1 3/4 cup plain soy milk and 1/4 cup oil.
+This Alfredo sauce has a very mild coconut flavor, but if you don’t like coconut, you can easily replace the coconut milk with 1 3/4 cup plain soy milk and 1/4 cup of any neutral-flavored oil.

 What type of pasta can I use to make gluten-free fettuccine Alfredo?

-Since we are gluten-free, I make this dish with Tinkyada brand fettuccine noodles. (the noodles pictured) As far as gluten-free noodles go, they are surprisingly delicious.
+I like to use Tinkyada brand fettuccine noodles when I make this dish gluten-free.
+As far as gluten-free noodles go, they are surprisingly delicious.
 However, this sauce tastes great on any shape noodles.
-Feel free to go ahead and use your favorite pasta.
+Feel free to go ahead and use your favorite gluten-free pasta.

 Tip for making perfect gluten-free pasta: If you use gluten-free pasta, make sure to boil it in slightly more water than you would boil wheat pasta.
 Drain it in a colander and rinse well until the water runs clear.